polyvi/xface-cli/README.md

     | `-- ios/
     `-- plugins/

-## .cordova/
+## .xface/
-This directory identifies a tree as a cordova project.
+This directory identifies a tree as a xface project.
 Simple configuration information is stored in here (such as BlackBerry environment variables).

 Commands other than `create` operate against the project directory itself, rather than the current directory - a search up the current directory's parents is made to find the project directory.
-Thus, any command (other than `create`) can be used from any subdirectory whose parent is a cordova project directory (same as git).
+Thus, any command (other than `create`) can be used from any subdirectory whose parent is a xface project directory (same as git).

 ## merges/
 Platform-specific web assets (HTML, CSS and JavaScript files) are contained within appropriate subfolders in this directory.
 These are deployed during a `prepare` to the appropriate native directory.
 Files placed under `merges/` will override matching files in the `www/` folder for the relevant platform.
 A quick example, assuming a project structure of: